yamcs/yamcs-studio/docs/authoring/editor-area.rst

     :alt: An LED
     :align: center

-Once the widget has been placed, you can finetune its position and size using the `<properties>`_ view.
+Once the widget has been placed, you can finetune its position and size using the :doc:`properties` view.
 Some operations are also readily available in the Editor Area itself using familiar controls.
 For example, to enlarge a widget, select it, then drag its handles around with the mouse.

 .. image:: _images/a-larger-led.png
     :alt: A Larger LED